rtdoyle/how-rhizobia-evolve/Variant discovery/Variant_filtering.md

 ## Pick representative singletons for each individual

 I output singletons for KH35c\_filt1.recode.vcf (487 singletons), and did the same for site quality.
-I scp’ed these to my computer, depositing them to my project folder.

 –exclude-positions I determined how many singletons there were in the dataset (KH35c\_filt1.vcf), singletons being a SNP that was only present